Texts explain figures (in writing)

 Figures explain texts paradigm:

 In the experiment, a total of $100$ tests are carried out in a temperature-controlled laboratory at $20^{\circ} C$.
-In addition, the experiment is conducted by an experience operator.
+In addition, the experiment is conducted by an experienced operator.
 Figure 3 shows the results of the model fitting to the experiment data.
 Some discrepancies between the model and the data, at process parameter value of $> 10$, can be observed in figure 3.

 Texts explain figures paradigm: